Burano is an island located in Venice Lagoon,

 The main street in

-Burano is called Via Galuppi.
+Burano island is called Via Galuppi.
 Here there are many

 shops selling souvenirs, and bakeries that show the island's traditional